 – Radioastronomy service: In the African Broadcasting Area, RR No. 5.304 makes the allocation of the frequency band 606-614 MHz to the radio astronomy service on a primary basis.

-In addition, ITU-R RR makes the following frequency allocations on secondary basis within the band 470-960 MHz within ITU Region 1.
+In addition, ITU-R RR makes the following frequency allocations on secondary basis to the relevant services within the band 470-960 MHz within ITU Region 1 which shall not claim any protection from other services with primary allocations within the band.

 – Radiolocation service: In some countries, RR No. 5.291A makes allocation of the frequency band 470-494 MHz to the radiolocation service on a secondary basis, limited to the operation of wind profile radars.